limyuzheng88/GeneralAssembly-DataScienceImmersive11-Nov19toJan20/Capstone Project/UCI Retail dataset/README.md

 Marketing Dashboard, with marketing strategy for each cluster, and data visualisations for business analytics, has been deployed here (expand to full screen for best experience): https://public.tableau.com/profile/lim.yu.zheng#!/vizhome/UCI-retail-recommenderMarketing-Dashboard/Story1?publish=yes

 ### 2. Product Recommendation:
 Collaborative filtering using the LightFM library was used.
-Best model ('WARP' loss function, 200 latent features, 'adadelta' learning schedule) achieved mean precision @k=88% (& mean recall @k=51%, mean AUC=100%).
+Best model ('WARP' loss function, 200 latent features, 'adadelta' learning schedule) achieved mean precision @k=10 is 88% (& mean recall @k=10 is 51%, mean AUC=100%).

 **Deployment**